sammler/sammler/docs/mvp.md

 ## Implementation Details

-I had to build/create a few building blocks so far to get the first MVP up and running, more will be necessary.
+A few building blocks will have to be created to get to the MVP:

 Some implementation details so far: